MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/create-object.md

 The Create Object is used to create a new Service Manager record associated with a specified class.
 This activity includes support for incidents and changes.

 The following published data element is specific to Create Object.
 Additional published data is generated based on the class that you selected when you defined the object.
-For a list of the data elements published by each class, see Service Manager Published Data.
+For a list of data elements published by each class, see Service Manager Published Data.

-Certain classes contain a mandatory ID property which requires a GUID.
-Generating a GUID is the responsibility of the workflow author, and can be generated using a .NET scripting activity with the following procedure.
+Certain classes contain a mandatory ID property, which requires a GUID.
+Generating a GUID is the responsibility of the workflow author and can be generated using a .NET scripting activity with the following procedure.

 #### To create a class with an ID property